 While we’re still on Daniel, let’s talk about how he didn’t want to stay on the island because he wasn’t invited.
-Suddenly he’s an honourable man?
-Also, it’s ok to want to take Strand’s boat away from him because he invited you on board?
-So if the people on the island invited them to stay, it would be ok for Daniel to take away their things?
+Suddenly he’s an honorable man?
+Also, it’s okay to want to take Strand’s boat away from him because he invited you on board?
+So if the people on the island invited them to stay, it would be okay for Daniel to take away their things?
 Daniel’s a confusing, twisted mess, who makes up his own rules as he goes along.

 And then there’s Madison and her superiority complex when bringing the child, that they were going to kidnap, on board Abigail.
 She didn’t have to argue with Strand and make a big deal about how he doesn’t get to decide who comes on the boat or not.
 Last I checked the boat belonged to Strand.
 He saved all from the burning of LA because he let them on his boat.
 He did this for her, her family, and her friends.